Unity Centre of Communist Revolutionaries of India (Marxist–Leninist): Overview

 UCCRI(ML) split for the second time in September 1979 when the Punjab committee, under the leadership of Harbhajan Sohi, broke away.
 HBS had developed a criticism of Mao Zedong's Three Worlds Theory.
-D. V. Rao, on the other hand, defended the Three Worlds Theory and the new leadership of the Communist Party of China.
+D. V. Rao, on the other hand, defended the Three Worlds Theory and the new leadership of the Chinese Communist Party.
 The Punjab committee came to establish a parallel UCCRI(ML).

 Ahead of the 1980 elections, UCCRI(ML) reviewed their stand towards participation.
 UCCRI(ML) always saw the issue of elections as a tactical issue.
 Initially the party had taken the policy of non-participation.
 But in 1980 UCCRI(ML) came out with an appeal to "defeat pro-super power reactionary forces in elections".
 An article written by D. V. Rao in the January 1980 issue of Proletarian Line (the central organ of UCCRI(ML) at the time) proposed the following:

 We have been treating and are treating the participation or boycott... as a form of struggle and our practice is the same.
 We do not think that "boycott" can be the slogan of present day....
 In the same way it is too premature to think of candidates in the prevailing situation in which the defective nature of electoral system is one.
 In these conditions our participation will be one of taking measures to advance the revolutionary movement by utilizing this opportunity.
 The people are being mobilised to see the real face of contesting parties who have not been serving them in any way what so ever.

 Keeping all the points in view, we appeal to the people to defeat the game of the two super powers in general and Soviet Union in particular.
 We appeal to people to defeat the game of landlords who are trying to survive by diverting the agrarian revolutionary movement.
 Almost all the election parties are connected with these forces in one way or the other.